Gallazzini, BBA boys claim first track crown

 A final tally of 121.5 points gave BBA a sizable margin of victory over U-32 (89), Hartford (86) Peoples (84 5) and Fair Haven (81) in one of the closest five-way races in D-II history.
 U-32 entered the championship as the two-time defending champ and was shooting for its ninth title in 10 seasons.
 But Gallazzini's ability to steal the show - and the crown - in the 1,500 doomed the Raiders' hopes of a three-peat.

 "I didn't think I was going to make it all the way," Gallazzini said.
 "But I felt good at the last 200 and I said to myself, 'Hey, screw it.
 You did all that work.
 It's not the time to stop.
-Send it right now.'
-And I don't know how, but it just happened. …And that's why I sprinted - because I know (U-32) was the main enemy today.
-I don't even know how I'm still here right now.
-I think it's because of the great advice of my coach and the cheering of my team."

-Gallazzini's legs were quite wobbly after the 4x800 relay and the 1,500 as athletes competed in sunny, 85-degree conditions.
-He celebrated after both races with his teammates and coaches but was also careful to immediately seek out shade, drink water and save his strength as much as possible.
+Send it right now.'"

 When he returned to the track for the 800, the BBA junior delivered a crushing blow to every other team by placing first again in 2:02.88.
-As the day wore on, the only chance U-32 had to stage a miraculous comeback was if BBA somehow was disqualified in several events.
-But that was not in the cards, and Gallazzini added a cherry on top of the victory by anchoring the winning 4x400 relay team.
+Gallazzini added a cherry on top of the victory by anchoring the winning 4x400 relay team.
 He joined forces once again with Abdul Raheem, Trave-Adolphus and Fitzpatrick to record a time of 3:37:17 amid the sweltering heat.

 "I can't wait to go back to France," Gallazzini said.
 "There, the weather is more simple."